 Presenting designs to clients is an art form that every architect needs to master.
 Sure, it requires strong communication and storytelling skills.
 But the visual aspect is always the most crucial one.
 That’s why the go-to way of boosting a presentation’s chance of success is to use photorealistic 3D visualization.
 And to get the most out of it, you should know exactly what types of architectural renderings are there, which projects they suit, and what benefits they provide.
 Also, it’s best to find out about various visual means of expression in CGI that can turn your project presentation into a true masterpiece.
 So, if you’re interested to know about all of that, you’re in the right place!

-In this article, the team of our architectural visualization studio explained the advantages of the main CGI types and gathered the most diverse examples of them.
+In this article, the team of our architectural visualization company explained the advantages of the main CGI types and gathered the most diverse examples of them.
 Read on and get inspired to make your next concept pitch unforgettable!

 Exterior Architectural Renderings